schollii/pypubsub/docs/development/py2exe.rst

 for some packaged applications.

-Packaging modules that use Pypubsub
+Packaging modules that use PyPubSub
 -----------------------------------

-Pypubsub supports two different messaging protocols namely ``args1`` and ``kwargs``; choosing and switching between these protocols is done by modifying the module path dynamically.
+PyPubSub supports two different messaging protocols namely ``args1`` and ``kwargs``; choosing and switching between these protocols is done by modifying the module path dynamically.
 This can result in import error like this at runtime::